 Charoset -- the fruit and nut mixture that symbolizes the mortar used by Israelite slaves in Egypt -- is a Passover icon, and may be the most delicious symbolic food enjoyed at the Seder.
 It's also an amazing snapshot of the Jewish diaspora, as Jewish communities around the world have their own unique takes on charoset, driven by the ingredients that were available to them.
-Though I grew up enjoying my grandmother's Ashkenazi-style charoset, my family now has the tradition to include... additional recipes from throughout the diaspora alongside hers, to pay tribute to the traditions of fellow Jews from around the world.
+Serving an international charoset recipe alongside a treasured family one is a lovely way to pay tribute to the... traditions of fellow Jews from around the world.

 For many Ashkenazi Jews, this Apple and Walnut Charoset will probably seem very familiar -- a combination of apples, walnuts, cinnamon, and wine may be the most common charoset recipe to hail from Eastern Europe.
 Apples likely came to star in this charoset thanks to their availability in cooler climes.
 But they also carry symbolic meaning in Jewish mysticism, while the Talmudists believed they held special healing properties, so their use in charoset has been imbued with additional meaning over... the centuries.

 Think of this Israeli Charoset with Mixed Nuts as a hybrid between Ashkenazi and Sephardi-style charoset.
 The recipe includes apples, several types of nuts, raisins and bananas.
 A splash of orange juice, in addition to wine, brightens the flavors.
 The recipe is kitniyot- free and non-gebrokts, so it's a good choice for those who hold by those stringencies, but still want to try something new at the Seder.

 03 of 04